 By Russ and Tiña De Maris

-When we take on the RV lifestyle, we also put on some new “hats” for the roles we assume.
+When we take on the RV lifestyle, we also put on some new “hats” for the roles we assume, including dumping RV tanks.
 What kind of hat does a “sanitary engineer” wear?
 I dunno — the only part of my uniform in that role is a pair of good, thick rubber gloves.

 Getting out the sewage becomes our “problem,” and that can really BE a problem if we’re not sure of where to “get rid of the goods.”
 When set up in an RV park, it’s not a problem — but on the road or when boondocking, it gets a bit more complicated.
 Here are some possible places to dump your tanks:

-Highway rest areas.
-Although more and more are being removed due to budget and abuse problems, many state rest stops still offer free dumping stations.
+Highway rest areas: Although some have been removed due to budget and abuse problems, many state rest stops still offer free dumping stations.

 City, county, state, national and federal parks: Some are free, some charge a fee.
 Others are free only if you camp, or for a fee otherwise.

-Local government sewage treatment plants: Check out the phone book, call the main number and ask for the treatment plant.
+Local government sewage treatment plants: Look up the local government online, call the main number and ask for the treatment plant.